 How Termly is Used to Manage Cookie Consent

-What Is Termly?
+What is Termly?

 Termly is a Consent Management Platform (CMP), a specialist tool that handles the legal and technical requirements around cookies and user consent.
 It is not just a banner.
 It is the underlying system that controls which cookies and tracking scripts are allowed to run, based on what each individual visitor has agreed to.